 Operation of ships and aircraft in international traffic

 If you work for an employer who is Finnish, the country that taxes your income is Finland.
-If you do not live in Finland, your employer withholds 35% tax at source on your pay.
-An exception to this rule is the employees who live in other Nordic countries of an aircraft that flies international routes: the only country that taxes their income is the country where they live.
+If you do not live in Finland, your employer withholds 35% tax at source on your income.
+An exception to this rule are the employees who live in other Nordic countries of an aircraft that flies international routes: the only country that taxes their income is the country where they live.
 In all of the above cases, we recommend that you ask for a Finnish tax card.
-Airline employees who live in other Nordic countries are issued cards with "Exemption from Tax" marked on them.
+Airline employees who live in other Nordic countries are issued cards with the words "Exemption from Tax" marked on them.
 Others are issued cards with "Deduction for Tax At Source".
-This amounts to €510 per month or €17 per day.
+This deduction amounts to €510 per month or €17 per day.

 Tax at source is a final tax, and there is no obligation to file a tax return in Finland.
 Your employer gives you a pay slip that specifies the income paid to you and the taxes withheld on it.
 You should retain it for future use, because you may have to show it to the tax authorities of your country in order to ensure that any double taxation is prevented.